PradatiusD/sflultimate/README.md

 ## Dependencies

 You will need:
-- `git` : For collaborative software development
+- `git`: For collaborative software development
-- `node` : For running the application ([v6.10.3](https://nodejs.org/en/blog/release/v6.10.3/) recommended)
+- `node`: For running the application ([v6.10.3](https://nodejs.org/en/blog/release/v6.10.3/) recommended)
-- `mongo` : database
+- `mongo`: database
-- `grunt` : For task automation
+- `grunt`: For task automation
-- `heroku toolbelt` : For Heroku deployment
+- `heroku toolbelt`: For Heroku deployment

-Additionally you will require to install:
+Additionally, you will need to install:
 - [JSHint](http://jshint.com/install/): Javascript lint tool.
 - [Nodemon](https://github.com/remy/nodemon): Tool to restarting the application on a server side file change (while in development mode only)
 - [Sass](http://sass-lang.com/install): Tool to convert scss and sass files into css files.